jacobcantwell/amazon-lightsail-minecraft/README.md

 * Select `Create`
 * Under Attach to an instance, select the name of your new Windows Server instance

-## Connect to a Lightsail instance
+## Connect to an Amazon Lightsail Instance

 Lightsail offers a 1-click secure connection to your instance's terminal right from your browser, supporting SSH access for Linux/Unix-based instances and RDP access for Windows-based instances.
 To use 1-click connections, launch your instance management screens, click Connect using SSH or Connect using RDP, and a new browser window opens and automatically connects to your instance.

-## How to Setup a Minecraft: Java Edition Server
+## Setup a Minecraft: Java Edition Server

 ### Install Java 17 LTS